wiiu-env/WiiUPluginSystem/pages/dev/dev_configuration_menu.md

 * Choose a default value for a configuration item in case no configuration was saved before.
 * Save it in a variable which lays in the .data section.
 This allows the variable to keep the value even when the  running application switches.
 * Update this variable inside the valueChanged callback.
-* Use this value to initalize the `WUPSConfigItem`
+* Use this variable as the default value for the config item.

 Example using the `WUPSConfigItemBoolean`: